mozilla/ichnaea/docs/install/devel.rst

 The first time around it'll take a good while.
 This will also start a container running MySQL and one running Redis.

+Please note that running the tests will wipe the database and Redis instance it is connected to.
+DO NOT USE the server helper script for a production install.

 Next up, you can run the entire application, with its three different application containers: